vijaysaiy/FoodLab/README.md

 This will start your application on your browser

-Before doing this start the server by clicking on  lay button from JAVA PROJECTs workspace of vscode
+Before doing this start the server by clicking on play button from JAVA PROJECTs workspace of vscode